andy-puertas/devmtn-notes/React.js/redux.md

 - _What does the Switch Component do?
 What does sibling route mean?_
 - _What does the Link component do?_

+## More Focus Questions:
+- _What does Redux help us do?
+How might this be helpful?_
+- _What is immutability in javascript?_
+- _What is the purpose of a reducer?_
+- _How do we pass information to a reducer?_

 ## Pre-Class
 - Redux is _not_ React-specific software
 - Redux allows us to code our components to communicate with each other, but it is not inherent functionality of this software